psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 42. Q. What goes to London, and looks in at every door?
 A. The road.

-43. Q. I went to the wood and I got it, I cume out, and sat down to look for it; I had it, and yet I could not find it.
+43. Q. I went to the wood and I got it, I came out, and sat down to look for it; I had it, and yet I could not find it.
 A. A thorn in the foot.

 44. Q. What goes over the water and under the water, and over the wood and under the wood?
 A. A young woman crossing a wooden bridge, carrying a wooden pail of water on her head.